MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/billing-hub.md

 At any point during the invoicing process, use **Update Totals** to update all the calculated fields on the contract and contract lines.
 For newly added project contracts, amount values are initially **0** (zero).

+To update totals on contract and contract line fields, follow these steps.

-1. Select 1 or more project contract(s).
+1. Select one or more project contracts.
 1. On the form ribbon, select **Update Totals**.

 ## Review or update the invoiceable backlog per Contract line